scholarslab/scholarslab.github.io/theme-testing/for-github.md

 - Blog: Posts with >1 author --> do we want to allow that?
 If so, need to change YAML (or, at least, change Liquid to check if 'author' is an array rather than a string)

 - Blog: Probably change 'read more' on blog to something else unless give preview of post

+## 4/24/18

+- Blog & events: add 'recent posts'/'upcoming' or some label thing to top.
+More crucial on events than blog.